MatthewReid854/reliability/docs/Importing data from Excel.rst

 Inputs:

 -   path - the filepath for the xlsx file.
-Note that you must prefix this with r to specify it as raw text. eg. path=r'C:\Users\Current User\Desktop\FNRN.xlsx'
+Note that you must prefix this with r to specify it as raw text. eg. path=r'C:\...\Desktop\FNRN.xlsx'

 Outputs: